-- Career fairs: Attend one of the university general or specialized career fairs in the fall and/or the spring semester to recruit students for full-time and/or internships.
+- On-campus Recruiting and Career Fairs: Recruit students on campus and/or attend one of the university general or specialized career fairs in the fall and/or the spring semester to recruit students for full-time and/or internships.

 - Career outcomes (postgraduate) reports: Find information on what our undergraduate seniors are doing upon graduation.

 We openly share valuable knowledge.
 Often through email.